-Although Alaris currently has 15 Private Company Partners, Alaris continues to have limited diversification in its distributions from Private Company Partners.
-However, transactions over the last 24 months have greatly improved the diversification of Alaris revenue streams.
+Although Alaris currently has 16 Private Company Partners and diversification has improved since inception, Alaris continues to have limited diversification in its Distributions from Private Company Partners.
 Alaris does not have stringent fixed guidelines for diversification with respect to our Private Company Partners.
 At any given point in time, we may have a significant portion of our assets dedicated to a single business or industry.
 In the event that any such business or industry is unsuccessful or experiences a downturn, this could have a material adverse effect on our business, results from operations and financial condition.